dotnet/docs-maui/docs/fundamentals/shell/pages.md

 Many views won't appear in the navigation bar unless the size of the view is specified with the `WidthRequest` and `HeightRequest` properties, or the location of the view is specified with the `HorizontalOptions` and `VerticalOptions` properties.

 The `TitleView` attached property can be set to display a layout class that contains multiple views.
-Similarly, because the <xref:Microsoft.Maui.Controls.ContentView> class ultimately derives from the `View` class, the `TitleView` attached property can be set to display a <xref:Microsoft.Maui.Controls.ContentView> that contains a single view.
+Similarly, because the <xref:Microsoft.Maui.Controls.ContentView> class ultimately derives from the <xref:Microsoft.Maui.Controls.View> class, the `TitleView` attached property can be set to display a <xref:Microsoft.Maui.Controls.ContentView> that contains a single view.

 ## Page visibility